jakelazaroff/relate/README.md

 - **transform**: a transformation function executed on each entity added to the collection
 - **map**: an object mapping properties on the collection's entities to other collections

-**Note:** Shouldn't need to be called manually, since `Relate.import` will create collections automatically.
+:speech_balloon: Shouldn't need to be called manually, since `Relate.import` will create collections automatically.

 ```javascript
 var Song = function () { /* ... */ };